markcc309/drfsc/README.md

 ## Citations

 This package is developed in CSIRO’s Australian e-Health Research Centre.
 If you use `drfsc` package in your research we would appreciate a citation to the appropriate paper(s):

-  - For general use of `drfsc` package you can read/cite the original article
+ - For general use of `drfsc` package you can read/cite the original article.
  - For information/use of the Randomised Feature Selection and classification concept you can read/cite original article [1].
  - For information/use of the Distributed Feature Selection architecture with partial information you can read/cite original article [2].